 Frequently asked questions

-Is GLP-1 a peptide drug or a hormone replacement?
-GLP-1 medications are synthetic analogs of a hormone your body already produces.
-They are engineered to resist the enzyme (DPP-4) that breaks down natural GLP-1, which is why they last a week per dose instead of minutes.
-They are not "peptide therapy" in the wellness-industry sense of that term — they are FDA-approved hormone-analog medications studied in tens of thousands of patients.
+Some GLP-1 medications are peptides.
+Semaglutide is a synthetic analog of a hormone your body already produces.
+It is engineered to resist the enzyme (DPP-4) that breaks down natural GLP-1, which is why it lasts a week per injection instead of minutes.
+GLP-1 medications are not "peptide therapy" in the wellness-industry sense of that term — they are FDA-approved hormone-analog medications prescribed to millions of patients for managing weight, type 2 diabetes, or both.

-Why does tirzepatide produce more weight loss than semaglutide?
 Tirzepatide activates two receptors (GLP-1 and GIP) instead of one.
 The dual mechanism produces stronger satiety signaling in the brain and affects fat metabolism through GIP-specific pathways.
-Average weight loss in pivotal trials was about 6 percentage points higher for tirzepatide (20.9% vs 14.9%).
+Average weight loss in pivotal trials was about 6 percentage points higher for tirzepatide 15 mg (20.9%) vs semaglutide 2.4 mg (14.9%).

-Are there any FDA-approved triple-receptor drugs available?
-Not as of May 2026.
+Not as of July 2026.
 Triple-receptor compounds (adding the glucagon receptor) are in Phase 3 clinical trials, but none have received FDA approval.
-The two FDA-approved options for chronic weight management remain semaglutide (Wegovy®) and tirzepatide (Zepbound®).
+The three FDA-approved injections for chronic weight management include semaglutide (Wegovy®), tirzepatide (Zepbound®), and liraglutide (Saxenda®).

-Does the body stop responding to GLP-1 medications over time?
 Most patients reach a weight plateau 12–18 months into therapy.
 This isn't usually "tolerance" in the pharmacological sense — it's the body settling at a new equilibrium where calorie intake matches expenditure.
-Weight regain after stopping the medication is well-documented (STEP 4 extension trial), which is why most patients treat GLP-1 therapy as long-term, similar to medications for blood pressure or cholesterol.
+Weight regain after stopping the medication is well-documented (STEP 4 extension trial), which is why most healthcare providers recommend long-term treatment for obesity, similar to treating other chronic conditions like high blood pressure or cholesterol.

 Curious which medication fits your situation?